WhaleOps/air2phin/docs/howto/custom-rules.rst

 In Scatter Files or Directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometime, our rules will in the different places, and airphin support use option argument :code:`--custom-rules` or :code:`-r`
+Sometimes, our rules will be in the different places, and airphin support the use option argument :code:`--custom-rules` or :code:`-r`
-multiple time in one single migration
+multiple times in one single migration

 .. code-block:: bash